DOI10.47051/SULE5336

 Figure 1: Individuals of Atractus discovery from Amaluza, Azuay province, Ecuador.

-Natural history: Atractus discovery is an extremely rare semi-fossorial snake known only from three specimens that were found in open areas adjacent to cloud forest border.1 One found was crawling at ground level at around 7:30 pm.
+Natural history: Atractus discovery is an extremely rare semi-fossorial snake known only from three specimens that were found in open areas adjacent to the forest border.1 One found was crawling at ground level at around 7:30 pm.
 It was crossing a series of cement stairs.
-The other two were found during a cloudy day, buried 15–40 cm under soft soil at the border between a graveyard, pastures, and remnants of native vegetation.1 Based on what is know about other ground snakes, the diet in this species probably includes earthworms and slugs.2,3 When handled, these ground snakes roll into a defensive ball posture and try to poke with their sharp tail-tip.4
+The other two were found during a cloudy day, buried 15–40 cm under soft soil at the border between a graveyard, pastures, and remnants of native vegetation.1 Based on what is known about other ground snakes, the diet in this species probably includes earthworms and slugs.2,3 When handled, these ground snakes roll into a defensive ball posture and try to poke with their sharp tail-tip.4

 Reader support helps us keep the Reptiles of Ecuador book 100% free.